Understanding Thyroid Gland Disorders

 There are specific tests that are used to identify thyroid disorders.
 These specialized tests include:

 • Blood Tests: involve taking a blood sample and analyzing the number of thyroid hormones in your blood.
+Blood tests measure thyroid hormone levels to determine if they are within the normal range.
 Blood tests are an effective way to identify hyperthyroidism and hypothyroidism.

 • Imaging Tests: including a thyroid scan and/or ultrasound which provides images of your thyroid gland.
+Imaging tests can also assess the structure and composition of thyroid tissue to identify abnormalities.
 This allows your healthcare provider to assess the size, shape, growths that may be contributing to issues.

 • Physical Exam: this is a simple and quick way to conduct some initiating testing.
 It involves your doctor feeling your neck to check for enlargement or inflammation of the thyroid.